Vinayakrevankar/dataviz-project-proposal-1/Readme.md

 ## 3. Prototype Visualizations

-### Prototype 1 - Bar Chart: Nobel Prizes by Country
+### Prototype 1 - Bar Chart: Nobel Prizes by Category

 This chart ranks countries by total number of Nobel Prizes.